diannedaian/61040-portfolio/assignments/problemset1.md

 ```
 **concept** ConferenceRoomBooking
-**purpose** allow employees to reserve conference rooms for meetings without conflicts, with shared ownership and editing rights
+**purpose** allow employees to reserve conference rooms for meetings without conflicts, with shared ownership
 **principle** a user creates a reservation for a room by selecting a time and location;
-owners of the reservation may later edit or delete it;
+owners of the reservation may later cancel it;
-reservations can also list additional owners who share control;
+reservations can also list additional owners who share control
-users can view their own reservations in a calendar or list format

 **state**
 a set of Rooms with
   an identifier RoomID
-  a capacity Number

 a set of Users with
   an identifier UserID